 Aside from tech-y things, I'm a world traveler (on hiatus) and an aspiring cultural anthropologist.
 I embarked upon my first trip abroad when I was a teenager, and quickly became addicted to exploring other countries and cultures.
-I have since spent a combined five years backpacking, living and working abroad, over several journeys across Europe, Southeast Asia, India, and the Middle East.
+I have since spent a combined five years backpacking, living and working abroad, over several journeys across Europe, Southeast Asia, India, and the Middle East — 43 countries at last count.
 I lived in Syria for a few years before the on-going conflict unfolded there, teaching English and documenting the country's cultural and historic sites.
 I recently had a book published of my photography: Lens on Syria.
-I'll have a copy around if anyone is interested in checking it out.
 I also maintain a website dedicated to the subject.

-Other stuff: I enjoy television that offers some sort of social or political commentary and I am a fan of shows like Seinfeld, Curb Your Enthusiasm, Louie, The Office, Arrested Development, and South Park.
+Other stuff: I enjoy television that offers some sort of social or political commentary and I am a fan of shows like Seinfeld, Curb Your Enthusiasm, The Office, Arrested Development, Baskets, Louie, and South Park.
 I grew up listening to 80s/90s punk rock, which has been highly influential in both my taste in music and my social and political views.
 I lean to the far left politically, follow politics fairly closely, and the focus of my interest is mostly on foreign policy and international relations.
-I’m vegetarian.
+I have been vegetarian for 20+ years.
 I enjoy hiking, camping, and other outdoors-y things.
 I'm a baseball fan.
 (Go Dodgers!)